Analysis - Baltic experiment has lessons for euro zone

 As privatisation plans in Europe falter, some say governments should focus on generating greater profits from these assets rather than selling them for paltry returns in debt-cutting fire sales.

-Deo estimates that euro area governments hold some 2.35 trillion euros (2.06 trillion pound) of financial assets and roughly 4 trillion in fixed assets such as buildings and roads.
+Deo estimates that euro area governments hold some 2.35 trillion euros (2.06 trillion pounds) of financial assets and roughly 4 trillion in fixed assets such as buildings and roads.

 Governments could do more to "sweat" these assets, he said.